jakka351/Barra-in-a-Beamer/README.md

 - Throttle / Accelerator pedal input into PCM
 - HVAC and compressor control needs to be thought out
 - Brake Status input into PCM
+- Cruise control neede to be thought out

 ## Software Used